samdouble/pages/README.md

 ## Production

 1. Change the version number in the *csproj* file.
-1. Push your changes to any branch.
+2. Merge to the `master` branch.
-2. dotnet-releaser on CircleCI will create a new release on GitHub.
+3. dotnet-releaser on CircleCI will create a new GitHub Release.

 ## How to Use